Tags

 I can’t believe I haven’t seen this one either!
 Ugh!!
 Anything with Humphrey Bogart is my kind of movie.
 Must.
 Find.
 STAT.

-Love your review, R.A.
+Love your review, R.A. 🙂 As always.

 Thanks, Sarah.
 This is really a must-see movie.
 Everything about it is terrific!